qmlcode/qml/docs/source/tutorial.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 In this exercise we use \qml~to generate the Coulomb matrix and Bag of bonds (BoB) representations. [#montavon]_
 In QML data can be parsed via the ``Compound`` class, which stores data and generates representations in Numpy's ndarray format.
-If you run the code below, you will read in the file ``qm7/0001.xyz`` (a methane molecule) and generate a coulomb matrix representation (sorted by row-norm) and a BoB representation.
+If you run the code below, you will read in the file ``qm7/0001.xyz`` (a methane molecule) and generate a Coulomb matrix representation (sorted by row-norm) and a BoB representation.

 .. code:: python

     import qml

     # Create the compound object mol from the file qm7/0001.xyz which happens to be methane
     mol = qml.ml.Compound(xyz="qm7/0001.xyz")

-    # Generate and print a coulomb matrix for compound with 5 atoms
+    # Generate and print a Coulomb matrix for compound with 5 atoms
     mol.generate_coulomb_matrix(size=5, sorting="row-norm")
     print(mol.representation)